 Freelancing is when you contract your services out to other business owners, and it’s a massively growing field – there are now more than 57 million Americans freelancing.
 That’s 4 million more than last year.

-One of the reasons this option is growing is because more and more companies, big and small, are turning to freelancers instead of keeping all of the work in-house.
+One of the reasons this field is growing is because more and more companies, big and small, are turning to freelancers instead of keeping all of the work in-house.
 It saves companies money and opens up a flexible option for anyone with marketable skills.

 Speaking of, here are just a few of the freelancing services you can offer: